Raw Veggie "Noodle" Dishes

 Making raw spaghetti-like “noodles” with a spiral slicer (I got the one made by World Cuisine* and enjoy it quite a bit) is all the rage among those who have adopted raw food diets.
 It’s also a boon to those who’ve gone gluten-free, as well as gardeners who have more squash than they know what to do with.
 For anyone else who just wants to eat lighter and fresher during the summer, it’s just plain fun. more→

 Here’s a fun salad (I love when the words “fun” and “salad” appear side by side!) to make with a spiral slicer.
-Cucumbers become practically calorie-free “noodles,” gently embellished with lime, agave, and sesame seeds. more→
+Cucumbers become practically calorie-free “noodles,” gently embellished with lime, agave, and sesame seeds.
+Though good just as it is, if you’d like to add another flavor dimension, serve with Green Goddess Dressing.
+Photos by Evan Atlas. more→

 Have you been looking for a good, easy, nearly raw macaroni and cheez recipe?
 As with a lot of fancier raw recipes, I regret that this one needs machines — a high speed blender to make the sauce, and a spiral slicer (I love the World Cuisine Spiral Slicer) to make “noodles” from zucchini.
 But if you have those in your kitchen, you’ll enjoy this dish.
 This is recipe says “comfort food” like raw foods rarely do. more→